 5) Invest in a couple sport coats – they are very versatile.
 Choose one in the black/grey family and one in shades of tan/brown.
 Add a navy blazer and you are set for any occasion.
 Like trousers, sport coats are available in a variety of wool weights appropriate for all types of weather.

-7) Make sure your shoes are in synch with the rest of your outfit.
+7) Make sure your shoes are in sync with the rest of your outfit.
 Leave the topsiders and tennis shoes at the country club.

 8) Solid trousers provide the most versatility in any business casual wardrobe.
 Pair them with patterned dress shirts or sport shirts to make your color statement.